ye-song/jekyll-now/_posts/2021-04-14-Page-View-Visualizer.md

 The dataset that we have consists of 1304 rows and 2 columns, 'date' and 'value' which shows the number of visits in the day.

 The steps taken to do the plot is as follow:
-1. Read in the data from the csv file with pandas and parse the date column Note that when you parse the date column, the data type changes.
+1. Read in the data from the csv file with pandas and parse the date column.
+Note that when you parse the date column, the data type changes.
 2. Plot the line graph with matplotlib
 3. Make a copy of the data frame and convert the date column to string so that you can carry out string manipulation